GPS Student Community Life

 Center for Academic Excellence

-The Center for Academic Excellence (CAE), located on the lower level of the Kinlaw Library, exists to support students across all disciplines.
-Students in the Adult Professional Studies Program can access fee-based tutoring through the CAE web site, asbury.edu/academics/cae or by emailing email@example.com.
-Contact the CAE Director, ext.
-2375, or your program office for details.
+The Center for Academic Excellence (CAE) exists to support students across all academic disciplines.
+Online students in the APS program and graduate students are offered free academic support through the CAE—Writing Center, Tutoring Services, Disability Services.
+Students can request tutoring and other academic support services at any time during a semester through the CAE website, asbury.edu/academics/cae or by emailing firstname.lastname@example.org.Contact the CAE office, ext.
+2196, or your program office for details.

 Center for Career and Calling